mintopia/oisp-kubernetes/README.md

-# oisp-kubernetes
-Kubernetes Templates for OISP
+# Kubernetes Templates for OISP